jorgeacruz/Favela_Mix_App/README.md

 ## About the project

-#### This so special project to me, because i decided turn over the key of my carrer.
+#### This is special project to me, because i did decide turn the key of my career.
 Putting my knowledge to make an app to my friends (Natália and his husband ).
-The Favela Mix Burger App.
+Welcome to Favela Mix Burger App.

 ## UI / UX